The best-loved prefold cloth diapers

 No pins necessary!
 But you can pin or Snappi fasten them if you want to.

-Below is 5 months old 15 pounds, in unbleached and white red edge prefolds.
-She is just now moving up to size medium covers.
+Below is 5 months old 15 pounds, in Medium red edge prefolds.
+She is just now moving up to size Medium covers.

-Nicely pinned red edge unbleached, twist fold, on a 9.5 month old 19.5 pound baby.
+Nicely pinned Medium, twist fold, on a 9.5 month old 19.5 pound baby.
 See the legs?
 Pinning the prefold really does help contain everything.
 It's not hard.
 Try it!

-red edge unbleached on 8 month old 20 pound baby
+Medium red edge on 8 month old 20 pound baby

-Unbleached Intermediate blue edge on an 11 month old petite baby.
+Intermediate blue edge on an 11 month old petite baby.
 Intermediate blue edge is a little wider than the medium red edge, but it is also 2 fewer layers in the center.
-Intermediate blue edge is 4-6-4 ply whereas medium red edge is 4-8-4 ply.
+Intermediate blue edge is 4-6-4 ply whereas Medium red edge is 4-8-4 ply.
 But since it is wider in the center, that almost makes up for the 2 fewer layers.
-Intermediate blue edge is just a bit less absorbent than the red edge but they are actually quite close to each other.
-Don't be worried about the layering for these, just choose the proportions that will fit your baby's shape better.
+Intermediate blue edge and medium red edge are both "mediums" but proportioned a bit differently with Intermediate being a little wider.
+Don't be worried about the layering for these, just choose the proportions that will fit your baby's shape better or maybe just choose the edge color you prefer since they are quite similar.
+Drying time is just a little bit faster for Intermediate and Intermediate a little bit trimmer, but Medium will win the absorbency test buy just a bit.

 Intermediate blue edge on a 9 month old 17 pound baby.